Prickly Pear Yellow & Orange Flowers

 “Missouri” Opuntia compressa

 Small green pads on a relatively small plant.
 Yellow flowers have orange blaze in the center.
 Red fruit.
 Lays down in winter & pads will turn red.
 Tolerant of extra water.
-Grows naturally in the plains of Missouri.
+Grows naturally in the grassy plains of Missouri.
 Zone 4-8

 “Oklahoma Pancake” Opuntia gilvescens